andyste1/SpecCore/README.md

         Print(5, 24, "Hello World!"); // Display some text
     }

-Now override the DoFrame() method.
+Now override the DoFrame() method (note the "async" keyword).
 This is called several times per second, and is where you animate your game - think of it as rendering a single "frame".
 You might respond to a keypress, move your spaceship one column to the right, move the advancing invaders down one row, and so on:-

     protected override async void DoFrame()
     {